Britain loses battle over EU bank bonus caps

 Bankers willing to wait longer than five years for some of their payout could slightly exceed the two times salary limit.

-Up to a quarter of a banker's bonus can be paid in such long-term instruments as share options, bonds or other non-cash payments which can be cashed in after five years.
+Up to a quarter of a banker's bonus can be paid in such long-term intruments as share options, bonds or other non-cash payments which can be cashed in after five years.

 The European Parliament is set to formally endorse the new rules in April.